 Legg Mason Inc. (LM:US), the money manager with 18 straight quarters of redemptions, said its earnings will be affected by pretax charges related to two new investment vehicles.

-Expenses related to the initial public offering of Western Asset Mortgage Capital Corp. real estate investment trust in May and ClearBridge Energy MLP Total Return Fund Inc., a closed-end fund that opened this month, will total about $23 million, the Baltimore-based firm said today in a regulatory filing (LM).
+Expenses related to the initial public offering of Western Asset Mortgage Capital Corp. real estate investment trust in May and ClearBridge Energy MLP Total Return Fund Inc., a closed-end fund that opened this month, will total about $23 million, the Baltimore-based firm said today in a regulatory filing (LM:US).
 The charges will affect results for the quarter ending June 30.